benblack769/city_gen/notes.md

            ^^^^xx-
            ^^^^xx

+Say the source is on a tile of level 2, trying to get somewhere outside of that tile.
+It will path to the 4 tiles of size 3 surrounding their current tile of level 3, and then not try any more paths on tile level 2 until coming to a tile level 3 that borders the level 3 tiles that contains the destination.

 This way, any pathing or spacial analysis can happen in log^2 time with the world size instead of quadratic.

 NOTE: there will be stored accumulated stats for each tile size, and each size should be viewable.